 - Students must complete at least 12 credits in the area of theoretical computer science.

-You can find an overview, regardless of semester, of all the electives offered in the computer science Master's course of study in the examination regulation description.
+You can find an overview, regardless of semester, of all the electives offered in the computer science Master's course of study in the exam regulations.
+Further information on all modules listed in the exam regulations can be found in the module manuals.

 The focus colloquium is an oral exam, in which lectures totaling 12 to 18 credits are tested together.
 The lecture content of the different courses should be related.
 You can also take separate exams for the lectures and receive credit for part of the 54 lecture credits needed in the elective area.
 The results will be calculated in your final grade.
 The focus colloquium accounts for three of the 120 total credits, but counts four times as much in the calculation of the final grade.